LVMH confident on 2011 as Q3 sales rise

 The group posted like-for-like growth of at least 10 percent at all its divisions in the first nine months of the year.

-LVMH had nine-month like-for-like growth of 15 percent in its fashion and leather goods division, the largest contributor to sales, with double-digit percentage revenue growth at Louis Vuitton.
+LVMH had nine-month like-for-like growth of 15 percent at its fashion and leather goods division, the largest contributor to sales, with double-digit percentage revenue growth at Louis Vuitton.

 Sparkling wines also saw "rapid growth," while Asia continued to be a key market for its Hennessy cognac, LVMH said.